 If you are planning on spending the money regardless, spending towards a sign-up bonus offer will help soften the blow.

-The best part: This goes beyond just Black Friday and Christmas spending.
-With a three to six-month window, you'd have until at least early February 2024 to meet the spending requirement to earn the bonus.
+The best part: This goes beyond your Christmas spending.
+With a three to six-month window, you'd have until at least February 2025 to meet the spending requirement and earn the bonus.
 Have six months?
-That gets you all the way until early May 2024.
+That gets you all the way until May 2025.

 Just remember that the timer starts from the day you're approved, not the day you get your card.